“Do not be afraid of their faces, for I am with you….” (Jeremiah 1:8).

 –afraid to challenge an influential member of the congregation who has bullied pastors for years and has run several off.

-The “leaders” are often afraid of the congregation.
+Likewise, the “leaders” are often afraid of the congregation.

 Pastors may fear being fired, of key members departing, of the bad reputation their church would get in the community or the bad stain on their record if they take a risky stand.